Heřmaničky: Etymology

 Heřmaničky is a diminutive form of Heřmanice (today Velké Heřmanice).
-The name Heřmanice was derived from the personal name Heřman, meaning "the village of Heřman's people".
+The name Heřmanice was derived from the personal name Heřman (a Czech form of Herman), meaning "the village of Heřman's people".

 Geography

 Heřmaničky is located about 21 km south of Benešov and 49 km south of Prague.
 It lies in the Vlašim Uplands.
 The highest point is the hill Vápenka at 593 m above sea level.
 The upper course of the Mastník River flows through the municipality.
 There are several small fishponds in the municipal territory.

 History

 The first written mention of Heřmaničky is from 1381.
 The oldest settlement is Arnoštovice, first mentioned in 1352.
 Other villages located in the territory of today's municipality appeared in written records in the following decades, with the exception of Loudilka, which was founded in 1788.
 Until the establishment of a sovereign municipality in the middle of the 19th century, all the villages belonged to the Smilkov estate, with the exception of Jestřebice, which belonged to the Votice estate.